Directed by Eric Nightengale

 Winner, National Jewish Playwriting Contest

-World Premiere presented by
+World Premiere, presented by

-La MaMa ETC, in association with Practical Cats
+La MaMa, in association with Practical Cats

-December 4–21, 2025
+December 5–21, 2025

 Tickets on sale this Fall!

 Graphic by Pictrix Design.
-Photo by W.S.
-Prettyman

 In 1887, two Latvian teenagers flee the Russian Army and become the only Jews in the Oklahoma Land Run.
 A hundred years later, twenty-year-old Emily tries to decipher her late mother’s mysterious request to have her ashes spread on a stranger’s farm, in a place she’s never heard of.
 Performed by a cast of six, Oklahoma Samovar examines the shifting identity, traditions, and culture clashes that shape five generations in a Jewish immigrant family.